veeshanr/veeshanr.github.io/pages/about.md

 I am an (incoming) assistant professor of economics in the [Department of Economics, Applied Statistics, & International Business][1] at [New Mexico State University][2].

 My fields of interest are Development Economics, Political Economy, Health Economics, and Environmental Economics.
-I have published over twenty papers in peer-reviewed journals such as *Journal of Comparative Economics*, *Health Economics*, *Public Choice*, *Journal of Institutional Economics*, *Review of Development Economics*, *Economics of Disasters and Climate Change*, *Disasters*, *International Journal of Disaster Risk Reduction*, and *Marine Policy*.
+My research examines societal responses to natural disasters and other shocks.
+My current projects focus on three areas: 1) the relationship between natural disasters and social change, 2) economic consequences of political crises, and 3) polycentric governance of externalities.
+I have published over twenty papers in peer-reviewed journals such as *Journal of Comparative Economics*, *Health Economics*, *Public Choice*, *Journal of Institutional Economics*, and *Review of Development Economics*.

 I live in Las Cruces, New Mexico with my wife (Stephanie) and son (Boden).
 When the school is not in session, we enjoy hiking, biking, and backpacking.

-[Google Scholar link][3]

-[ResearchGate link] [4]
+[Google Scholar link][3] [ResearchGate link] [4]

 [1]: https://business.nmsu.edu/academic-departments/easib/index.html
 [2]: https://nmsu.edu/